Escape Winter at These Idyllic Islands Off the Florida Coast

 Do the private island or yacht thing

-If money is no object (or you and your friends are having a quarter-life crisis), book the ultimate rockstar week aboard a charter yacht—many with room for a dozen passengers plus dive gear, jet skis, hydrofoils, and other water fun at the ready—or try out a personal submarine.
+If money is no object (or you and your friends are having a quarter-life crisis), book the ultimate rockstar week aboard a charter yacht, many with room for a dozen passengers plus dive gear, jet skis, hydrofoils, and other water fun at the ready.
+Or try out a personal submarine.
 Other serious spenders might also consider renting out Royal Island off North Eleuthera for a private stay in South Pacific-style bungalows fronting the sand.

-Hit a yoga retreat on Paradise Island
+Hit an island yoga retreat

 Break for the Out Islands

 Most visitors to the Bahamas don’t make it off New Providence or Grand Bahama.
 But Bahamians will tell you the true spirit of the islands is found in the Family Islands—also known as the Out Islands—which include the Abacos, Long Island, Harbour Island, San Salvador, and a few others you’ve probably never heard of.